ngryan3/liftovers/d3/README.md

   3) Run "npm start" to start the server.
   4) Navigate back to the root directory (i.e. using `cd ..`) and then to the liftovers-admin directory (i.e. using `cd liftovers-admin`).
 Run "npm install" to install all necessary packages for the client.
   5) Run "npm start" to start the client.
   6) OPTIONAL: For testing changes to the API, the server needs to be run locally.
 To do this, navigate to liftovers-admin/api/config.js and comment out the line: `export default "https://liftovers-api.herokuapp.com";` and then uncomment the line: `export default "http://localhost:7000";`.
-Then restart the server and client by running `npm start` int he
+Then restart the server and client by running `npm start` in their respective directories.

  ## Licenses